Probing the nonclassical dynamics of a quantum particle in a gravitational field

 is the Moyal bracket.
 In the classical limit, the Wigner function should become a positive distribution and the Moyal bracket should reduce to the Poisson bracket; it is suggestive to do so by using the limit $\hbar \to 0$, although this is not always straightforward \cite{case2008wigner}.

 Our aim is to single out the form of the time evolution under gravity in the regime of table-top experiments \cite{aspelmeyer2022zeh}.
 In such a setting, initial state preparations and final measurements are performed using electromagnetic interactions.
 We therefore require that the initial and the final system states are consistent with quantum mechanics and represented by valid density matrices.
 Gravity affects the time evolution in between, which is thus the only aspect of a theory of gravity that is accessible in this scenario.

 Rather than considering a particular theory of gravity, we consider a large class of theories and devise experimental schemes that narrow down the theories within this class.
+The class that we consider will be as general as possible and includes arbitrary linear time evolution.
 We characterize the class by time evolutions of the general form \cite{plavala2023generalized}

 where $G_H$ can be any differential operator (with arbitrarily many terms) acting on $W$ and depending on $H$.
 We also naturally assume that the resulting time evolution is well defined and produces only positive probabilities for the measurement outcomes.
 This, together with other assumptions can be used to put some restrictions on the form of $G_H$ \cite{jiang2024unification, jiang2024framework}.
 Of course, the class includes the standard theory in which gravity acts as a Newtonian potential in the Schrödinger equation.
 Moreover, we expect that the $G_H$ becomes negligible in the classical limit, so that Eq.~\eqref{eq:timeEvo-phaseSpace} reduces to the Liouville equation and differences between theories are no longer observable.
+We thus formalize our development so far as follows: \begin{observation*} In the regime of table-top experiments, initial and final states of the system must be described by density matrices.
+Gravity affects only the intermittent time evolution.
+Assuming the time evolution is linear, it is in general of the form given by \eqref{eq:timeEvo-phaseSpace}. \end{observation*}

+Our decomposition of the time evolution is reminiscent of the gravitational Aharonov-Bohm effect, proposed in \cite{hohensee2012force} and observed in \cite{overstreet2022observation}.
+The crucial difference is that modifications of quantum theory based on time evolutions other than the Schr\"{o}dinger equation could predict the gravitational Aharonov-Bohm effect.
+The specific form of the generator of time evolution $G_H$ fully specifies the effective theory in the considered regime, enabling us to predict the outcomes of other future experiment in the same regime.
+Our aim will be to design experiments to directly measure the operator $G_H$ and thus fully characterize the quantum features of gravity in the table-top regime.